HIGH BLOOD PRESSURE (Hypertension)

 Tense, anxious vata types who suffer from anxiety and stress sometimes experience high blood pressure.
 Under stress, the heart races, blood vessels constrict and muscles tighten, leading to increase pressure in the vascular system.
 Sometimes known as "Ideopathic" hypertension, meaning there is no known physical cause, this is an anxiety based high blood pressure.
 Do you know someone whose heart races during stressful situations, say, at the doctor's office?
 This condition, lovingly referred to as white-coat syndrome, falls into this category.
 Antispasmodic, muscle relaxants, vasodilators, sedatives, and nervines are especially useful for acute high blood pressure spikes.
 The root cause of Vata anxiety, however, is deficiency.
 Therefore, include herbs that nourish Vata.

-Other Useful Herbs for Vata High Blood Pressure
+Herb Formula for Vata type High Blood Pressure

 Disclaimer: 'High Blood Pressure' could be serious and should be checked by a medical doctor.